-Football writer Ben Bloom looks at the sides in FA Cup fifth-round action and what to expect.
+Football writer Ben Bloom looks at the remaining Premier League sides in FA Cup fifth-round action and what to expect.

-Just 16 teams remain as the FA Cup reaches the business end of the competition and supporters start to dream of Wembley ahead of the fifth round this weekend.
+Six Premier League teams are in FA Cup fifth-round action on Sunday and Monday as the competition reaches the business end of the competition and supporters start to dream of Wembley.

 Here is everything you need to know about the FA Cup fifth round.